smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 9th November to 21st November

 * Testing confirmed susecpted double execution of triggers.
-Triggers to be disabled at the master level
+Triggers were disabled at the master level
-* Sequence NEXTVAL is only calling once for master and partition; the lack of test 1 is caused by a logic fault in alter 4
+* Sequence NEXTVAL is only calling once for master and partition; the lack of test 1 is caused by a logic fault in alter 4.
+Fixed
-* Add check constraints for partition value
+* Add check constraints for partition value; this was not needed as done already

 From January 2016: